The level of self-organized criticality in oscillating Brownian motion: $n$-consistency and stable Poisson-type convergence of the MLE: Introduction

-Note that $\mathrm{Argsup}$ is always a subset of $\R$ but may be empty.
+Note that $\mathrm{Argsup}_\rho L_n(\rho)$ is always a closed subset of $\R$ but may be empty in which case we define $\hat{\rho}_n=0$.
+If it is not empty, a measurable selection always exists bei Proposition~$2.8$ in~\cite{Ferger}.
 We write $\arg\sup$ if $\mathrm{Argsup}$ is a singleton.
 As the MLE hinges on the likelihood function, the discontinuity of the latter is precisely the reason why the MLE theory is getting highly non-standard and exhibits fascinating phenomena.
 For the mathematical analysis it turns out to be purposeful to rewrite $\hat{\rho}_n = \rho_0+\hat{\theta}_n$ for the true parameter $\rho_0$, where